 We collect information that your browser sends whenever you visit our service.
 These Log Data may include information such as your computer's Internet Protocol address, browser type, browser version, the pages of our service that you visit, the time and date of your visit, the time spent on those pages and other statistics.

 The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

-You have the right to request access to personal data relating to you, the rectification or erasure of such data and the right to object to our use of the data.
-Please contact the university Data Protection Officer (https://www.ljmu.ac.uk/about-us/data-protection) for any further information.
-You also have the right to complain to the Supervisory Authority (ICO at ico.org.uk) about our data processing activities.
-Section 10 of the UK Data Protection Act 1998 gives you the right to send a notice to LJMU requiring the University to stop processing your personal data.
-Similar provisions exist in the EU General Data Protection Regulation.
-We will comply with any such request which may mean we will no longer be able to provide you the observatory service except as an unregistered anonymous user, as is available to anyone via the web site.
+You have the right to request erasure of your personal data and the right to object to or restrict our use of the data.
+Please contact us at any time about any of these issues.
+We will comply with any such request which may mean we will no longer be able to provide you the observatory service except as an unregistered anonymous user, just as is available to anyone via the web site.